Semion Mogilevich: Early life

 Mogilevich was born in 1946 to a Jewish family in Kyiv's Podil neighborhood.
 He graduated in economics from the University of Lviv.

-His first significant fortune derived from scamming fellow Soviet Jews (mainly Ukrainians and Russians) eager to emigrate, including to Israel, the country where Mogilevich himself briefly lived in 1990.
+His first significant fortune derived from scamming fellow Soviet Jews (mainly Ukrainian and Russian) eager to emigrate, including to Israel, the country where Mogilevich himself briefly lived in 1990.
 According to some reports, Mogilevich earned a considerable amount of money as an intermediary selling jewelry and artwork belonging to Jews who emigrated from Kyiv in the 1980s.
 Mogilevich made deals to purchase their assets, sell them for fair market value, and forward the proceeds.
 Instead he simply sold the assets and pocketed the proceeds.
 He served two terms in prison, of 3 and 4 years, for currency-dealing offenses.

 In the 1980s, according to the FBI, Mogilevich was the key money-laundering contact for the Solntsevskaya Bratva.

 Hungary

 In early 1991, Mogilevich moved to Hungary and married his Hungarian girlfriend Katalin Papp.
 He has at least three children: a daughter by ex-wife Tatiana Markova, a son with ex-wife Galina Grigorieva, and a son with Papp.
 Through his marriage to Papp, he obtained a Hungarian passport.
 Living in a fortified villa outside Budapest, he continued to invest in many enterprises; he bought a local armament factory, "Army Co-Op", which produced anti-aircraft guns.

 In 1994, the Mogilevich group obtained control over Inkombank, one of the largest private banks in Russia, in a secret deal with bank chairman Vladimir Vinogradov, getting direct access to the world financial system.
 The bank collapsed in 1998 under suspicions of money laundering.